-- The student's undergraduate and graduate record with general academic performance, as well as the trend and comparison of grades over a period of time; - The student's verbal, quantitative and total scores on the GMAT (in certain cases, depending on the academic background of the student, GRE scores may be substituted for GMAT scores; - Evidence of the ability to do research (publications, presentations, etc.); - Statement of purpose explaining why the student wants to pursue a Ph.D. in manufacturing and technology management; - Three letters of reference; - Appropriate experience; - And, in the case of students whose native language is not English, acceptable performance on the TOEFL or IELTS is mandatory.
+- The student's verbal, quantitative and total scores on the GMAT (in certain cases, depending on the academic background of the student, GRE scores may be substituted for GMAT scores; - Evidence of the ability to do research (publications, presentations, etc.); - Statement of purpose explaining why the student wants to pursue a Ph.D. in manufacturing and technology management; - Three letters of reference; - Appropriate experience; - And, in the case of students whose native language is not English, acceptable performance on the TOEFL or IELTS is mandatory.
 The College of Graduate Studies determines whether applicants must take the TOEFL or IELTS examination.